Gas Fireplace Repair – My Main Burner Flame Will Not Turn On

 Next, we should double check the wiring to make sure we have the right wall switch.
 We should just see two thin wires attached to the switch:

-If it is a high voltage switch, we would see thicker wires like this:
+If it is a high voltage switch, we would see thicker wires and typically a ground wire like this:

 Next, we want to unscrew the next two screws that hold the switch itself onto the receptacle box: